by Tim Gilmore, 5/21/2017

 Fred Cotten died in 1982, Sara in 1999.
 Then Billy Cowart bought the business from Cotten’s nieces and ran it as Billy C’s Fred Cotten’s.
 After eight weeks, Lucille Baker, who’d managed the restaurant for five decades, stopped coming to work.
 Cowart knew she was angry the restaurant had left the family.

 Though Cowart sunk all but a million bucks into Billy C’s Fred Cotten’s, the next 14 years went straight downhill.

 Since 1989, he’d cooked for Fred Cotten’s, working for Sara herself his first decade.
-Billy Cowart may own the formula, but Johnnie Brown knows how to make Fred’s famous sauce as well as he knows his middle name.
+Billy Cowart may have owned the formula, but Johnnie Brown knew how to make Fred’s famous sauce as well as he knew his middle name.

-In 1948, when Jake Godbold attended Kirby Smith Junior High School between East 10th and East 11th, he’d make his way six blocks north for a sandwich at Fred Cotten’s.
-Fred had opened his joint two years before.
+In 1948, when Jake Godbold attended Kirby Smith Junior High School between East 10th and East 11th Streets, he’d make his way six blocks north for a sandwich at Fred Cotten’s.
+Fred had opened the joint two years before.